spraphul/blog/_posts/2020-01-25-Handwriting-Generation.md

 In the first figure, given the Θ1 and Θ2, when asked about predicting the position of robotic arm, we have a unique solution.
 Now, look at the second figure, the problem has been reversed.
 Given the x1 and x2, when asked about predicting the Θ parameters, we get two solutions.
 In most of the cases, we get a problem like the first figure where the data distribution can be assumed to come from a single gaussian distribution.
 While for the case like the second figure, if we use the conventional neural networks, it does not go down well with the performance.
 I will tell you why, shortly.

+It is not that neural networks having mean squared losses or cross entropy losses do not consider the (mixture of distributions) thing.
+It considers that thing, but gives a resulting distribution which is the mean of all those mixtures and this [paper](https://publications.aston.ac.uk/id/eprint/373/1/NCRG_94_004.pdf) suggests that we do not need the mean and instead the most probable mixture component to model the statistical parameters.
+And thus **MDN** comes into picture.

+##### How does it look like?